skoshiwosh/makeslate/README.md

 - this is a stand-in thumbnail image I used for development
 - I cropped this from image attached to Billy's post

+running_slater.pdf
+- instructions on how to run slater.py

 slaterUI_init.png
 - screen shot of Slater and SlaterWin as displayed when slater.py is initially launched